Do Pitbull Puppies Change Color?

 How Much is a Tri-Color Pitbull Worth?

 Tri-color Pitbulls are rare, even in the United States.
-The tri-color coat color results from the present rare recessive gen,e, and it usually requires particular breeding.
+The tri-color coat color results from the present rare recessive generation and usually requires particular breeding.
 Because of this, Tri-color Pitbulls are pretty expensive.
 It will largely depend on the breeder – some breeders charge as much as $35,000 for a puppy,y while most puppies are around $5,000 if purchased from pet shops.

 How Do You Tell if a Pitbull is a Blue Nose?